Local Government Elections (Referendum) Bill [HL]

 Groups Affected

-- Political Parties in England: The outcome of any referendums could significantly impact their electoral prospects.
+- Political Parties: The outcome of referendums could significantly alter local political representation.

 Powered by nyModel